nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

 	* For this test, we can assume that it will be used to figure out if the variable in question actually represents the population
 1. Chi-Square Test of Independence
 	* This test is a bit more simple.
 It checks whether two variables are related or not.
+1. Variables
+	* CHI-Square primarily works off of categorical variables with 2 or more levels (aka choices).
+1. Contingency Tables
+	* This is a crosstab with observed and probably expected values as well as totals/frequency totals on it.
+	* It allows us to visualize the data we are analyzing.
 1. Next, we need degrees of freedom:
 	* For Chi-Square Goodness of Fit Test since it is 1 variable, it is calculated by:
 	* For Chi-Square Test of Independence, this is comparing 2 variables, it is calculated by taking the row total, multiplying by the column total, and dividing by the table total for each cell.
 Let me write 2 tables (left is the calculations, right is the results for expected counts):